 where $\hat{\boldsymbol\varepsilon}$ is the dielectric tensor of the uniaxial material.
 By expanding the electric field on a basis of plane waves, Eq.\ \eqref{max} becomes a linear system for the Cartesian Fourier components of the electric field

 A propagating solution is allowed whenever the determinant of this system is zero.
 For the experimental configuration of Fig.\ \ref{fig_a1}(a) in which the frame $(x,y,z)$ corresponds to $(t,b,l)$, as in Section 3.3, the incoming momentum is along the $z$ (or $l$) direction.
-In this geometry the dielectric tensor is defined as (see Eq.s \eqref{jlbt} and \eqref{Dlt})
+In this geometry the dielectric tensor is defined as (see Eqs.\ \eqref{jlbt} and \eqref{Dlt})

 From Eq.\ \eqref{ap:max} one can notice that the subspace associated with $\text E_y$ is decoupled from the one associated with $\text E_x$ and $\text E_z$.
 As a consequence, one can show immediately that $y$-polarized electric fields in the material propagate with wave-vector $\lvert\mathbf{k}\rvert^2=\omega^2\varepsilon_{ab}/c^2$, while $x$- and $z$-polarized electric fields propagate with wave-vector $\lvert\mathbf{k}\rvert^2=\omega^2\varepsilon_{t}/c^2$, where